AmingAndrei/violence.website/content/species/mosaics/vespers.md

 Abilities

-Despite their inherent physical fragility, Vespers are considered extremely high-threat due to a combination of abilities:

-- All Vespers possess innate access to Vectors.
-- Vespers can travel at high speeds by dispersing themselves through electrical systems, optical pathways, or data-transmission mediums, making containment and tracking highly challenging.
-- Vespers are capable of infesting and controlling electronic devices, and in some cases, entire unsheltered structures.
+Despite their inherent physical fragility, Vespers are considered extremely high-threat.
+All Vespers possess innate access to Vectors.
+They can travel at high speeds by dispersing themselves through electrical systems, optical pathways, or data-transmission mediums, making containment and tracking highly challenging.
+Vespers are capable of infesting and controlling electronic devices, and in some cases, entire unsheltered structures.

 ► ln --context<br>
 └── /[[vultures]]/